erik-sn/filter-table/README.md

 /**
-Array of objects, where each item is a configurion for a column:
+Array of objects, where each item is a configuration for a column:
 [
   {
     header: string  // label that will show in the header row